 Is Scalping Forex Legal?

 Yes, scalping forex is a legal form of trading.
-Some brokers do not allow scalping if, for example, they are a dealing desk (market maker), or if they are located in a jurisdiction that does not allow scalping.
+However, some brokers do not allow scalping if, for example, they are a dealing desk (market maker), or if they are located in a jurisdiction that does not allow scalping.

 Is Scalping In Forex Profitable?